 President George Washington appointed Samuel Chase as an associate justice of the Supreme Court of the United States.
 It would be here where Chase had the most eventful moment of his life, outside of signing the Declaration of Independence.

-Political partisanship has been in American politics since the beginning of this nation and a great example of this took place during Samuel Chase's tenure on the Supreme Court.
+Political partisanship has been in American politics since the beginning of this nation, and a great example of this took place during Samuel Chase's tenure on the Supreme Court.

-They overtook the House of Representatives in 1800, the Presidency in 1802 with Jefferson's defeat of John Adams, and by Jefferson's second term the Federalists has lost control of the Senate.
+They overtook the House of Representatives in 1800 and the Presidency in 1802 with Jefferson's defeat of John Adams, and by Jefferson's second term, the Federalists had lost control of the Senate.

-Samuel Chase would become the only Supreme Court Justice to be impeached, but was acquitted on all charges by the Senate.
+Samuel Chase would become the only Supreme Court Justice to be impeached but was acquitted on all charges by the Senate.
 His acquittal was carried by lopsided margins and secured the independence of the Judicial Branch of government.
 His acquittal was a bipartisan action since many of the Senators believed that impeachment based on his quality of judgments was a dangerous precedent to set.